Important note

 What does Oracle TDE actually include?

-whether you can use TDE, it’s equally important to understand
+While licensing determines whether you can use TDE, it’s equally important to understand what capabilities are actually included and how those capabilities differ across Editions and Services.

 At a high level, Oracle TDE provides encryption of data at rest using a combination of database-level encryption keys and externally stored master keys.
 However, the scope of encryption and management model vary depending on the version and deployment model.